Hundreds more cyber attacks linked to 2009 Google breach

 The hackers used components of a common infrastructure that Symantec termed the "Elderwood Platform," named after a word repeatedly found in the software code used in different attacks.

-Over the past year, the Elderwood hackers have focused almost exclusively on stealing data from companies that supply parts to big defence contractors, rather than targeting the firms themselves, Chien said.
+Over the past year, the Elderwood hackers have focused almost exclusively on stealing data from companies that supply parts to big defense contractors, rather than targeting the firms themselves, Chien said.

 The second most common group of targets was non-government organizations involved in Tibetan human rights issues.
 Financial firms and software companies were also targeted, Symantec said.